 By choosing different functions in the Function Tree, you can change all the settings in the Main Configuration Screen.
-Click the model name on the top of the function tree to enter the main configuration screen, which displays the current status of your Switch.
+The main configuration screen will show the current status of your Switch by clicking the model name on top of the function tree.